-As of December 31, 2021, the Company had \$1,096.7 million of federal net operating loss carryforwards and \$559.6 million of state net operating loss carryforwards.
-Of the federal net operating loss carryforwards, \$1,052.6 million can be carried forward indefinitely, but is limited to 80% of annual taxable income.
+As of December 31, 2022, the Company had \$1,283.0 million of federal net operating loss carryforwards and \$689.3 million of state net operating loss carryforwards.
+Of the federal net operating loss carryforwards, \$1,238.9 million can be carried forward indefinitely, but is limited to 80% of annual taxable income.
 The remaining federal and state net operating loss carryforwards will begin to expire in 2034 and 2025, respectively.

-As of December 31, 2021, the Company had U.S. federal and state research tax credit carryforwards of \$28.2 million and \$13.6 million, respectively.
+As of December 31, 2022, the Company had U.S. federal and state research tax credit carryforwards of \$43.2 million and \$19.9 million, respectively.
 The U.S. federal research tax credit carryforwards will begin to expire in 2034.
-The U.S. state research tax credit carryforwards will begin to expire in 2026.
+The California research tax credit carryforwards can be carried forward indefinitely, while the research tax credit carryforwards for other states will begin to expire in 2026.

-As of December 31, 2021, the Company had \$59.1 million of foreign net operating loss carryforwards.
+As of December 31, 2022, the Company had \$60.8 million of foreign net operating loss carryforwards.
 These foreign net operating loss carryforwards have an indefinite life and do not expire.

 Under Section 382 of the Internal Revenue Code of 1986, as amended, and similar provisions of state law, utilization of net operating loss and tax credit carryforwards may be subject to an annual limitation due to an ownership change.
-As of December 31, 2021, the Company assessed that its net operating loss and tax credit carryforwards will not expire solely due to Section 382 limitations.
+As of December 31, 2022, the Company assessed that its net operating loss and tax credit carryforwards will not expire solely due to Section 382 limitations.